DEFINING THE DISH

 SCREEN APPLICATION

-After crafting basic wireframes for mock-ups, I progressed to mid-fidelity mock-ups, incorporating the established color scheme, icons, and logo.
+After creating basic wireframes, I advanced to mid-fidelity mock-ups, integrating the color scheme, icons, and logo to bring the design closer to the final look.

 FROM PROTOTYPE TO FINAL PRODUCT